Elizabeth Booth: Marriage and children

 Booth grew up in a home where both her father and stepfather died in the span of four years.
 Her father died when she was just eight years old.
 Her mother, Alice, remarried to George Booth, but just four years after their marriage, he died.
 Elizabeth grew up having to help her mother provide for the family, which was now her mother Alice, her younger brother George, and younger sister Alice.
 Booth worried about her marital status and if she would have any prospects after these two tragedies occurred in her family, so soon after one another.
 Two years after the witchcraft trials, Booth married Israel Shaw on December 26, 1695.
 She was twenty two years old and the two were married in Salem, Essex co., MA.
 Israel Shaw was born in July 1680, his parents were William Shaw I and Elizabeth Fraile.
 He was the youngest of four siblings.
 Booth and Israel Shaw had two children.
 Their first, a son, Israel was born on December 16, 1698.
 They subsequently had daughter Susanna, born five years later on September 29, 1703.
 There is no documentation regarding their children's deaths, marriage, or offspring.

-It was thought that after the trials, the six accusers married, changed their names, and moved away from Salem.
-However, it has not been confirmed that all six girls moved away from Salem.
+Most of the accusers and judges did not show remorse for their actions.
 After the trials, the accusers were “lost to history” according to a Salem historian.
 There has only been one public apology from the accusers of the Salem Witch Trials, Ann Putnam.
 During the trials, she accused sixty-two people of witchcraft.
 She claimed that she was possessed by the devil himself.
 There is no current documentation of when or how Elizabeth Booth Shaw died.